52147/Fronted/Promise.md

 ```

-## Promise can prevent to use callback function
+## Promise can prevent to use many callback function

+start async task => return Promise object => give Promise object a callback function